 It is also nice to exchange views with my older female cousins.
 We were there just updating about what happened to our lives in the past three years.
 They asked me about my former job at a controversial medical clinic, the Pinoy celebrities I met, my Pinoy Parazzi articles (they bought some copies yehey!) and about my non-existing lovelife.
 I am already twenty four and people are expecting me to settle down.
 Settle Down?
 Not now, I guess.
 With whom?
 That is yet to be revealed soon.

 A childhood friend and neighbor of mine recently launched her nail and waxing salon business.
 It is the main reason why I went back home and left all my pending tasks behind.
 Itâ€™s nice to see a person grow, especially if it is for a better.
 At age 24, Kreme Seen together with her business partner Maan Perez were able to start their own business.
 To emphasize, it started from scratch.
 A couple of months ago, I met up with Kreme and Tita Jong, her mom.
 Although we were talking about a separate subject, Kreme informed me about her plans of starting her very own Nail and Waxing salon in Dagupan City.
 Yes, there are big misconceptions about Dagupan that it is just a simple place in the province of Pangasinan, but I can say that it is one of the business centers of Region 1.
 Most Dagupenos are not showy, but most have what it takes to make a good business work.
+Regardless of the nature of your business, the ultimate goal is success, and achieving it becomes increasingly possible with the valuable insights and skills offered by a Microsoft Power BI training course.

 A few days before the actual launch of Pretty Tipsy Nail & Waxing Salon (Bianca King is the celebrity endorser), I got the chance to have my toe nails done and I am quite impressed on how specific Kreme is with every detail and how she treats her employees.
 Since it is a service-oriented business, I think it is important to treat your employees well and she does just that.
 Iâ€™m giving the credits to her parents Tony and Kamela Seen.
 Sounds familiar?
 Maybe you’ve read their success story in one of the issues of Entrepreneur Magazine.
 Theyâ€™re the couple behind the success of Plato Wraps.
 Who would have thought that a simple add-on to a growing bakery in Dagupan City will soon be one of the most trusted franchise food carts in the country?